MJ Lenderman - You Don't Know The Shape I'm In

 Whoa, whoa, whoa, be nice

-to me
+To me

 Clarinet

-Singing its lonesome dark wall
+Singing its lonesome dark walk

 What else can you say

-to help a friend with a broken heart?
+to help a friend with a broken heart

 You don't know

+To learn more, visit songexploder.net.
 You'll find links to buy or stream You Don't Know the Shape I'm In, and you can watch the music video.

 There's also a link to the original version of the song that appeared on the Through the Soil compilation.